SasPes/launchy-skin/README.md

 # SasPes Launchy Skin

-Plain and simple skin for [Launchy](http://launchy.net/) with opportunity to become Enso Launcher like.
+Plain and simple skin for [Launchy](http://launchy.net/) with opportunity to become Enso Launcher like, optimized for screen resolution 1920x1080.

 ![example](example.png)